 Volunteers donate a significant amount of time in the Ballet's program services and fundraising activities.
 These services do not require specialized skills and the value of donated services related to program services and fundraising activity has not been recognized in the financial statements.
 During the year ended June 30, 2020, a company volunteered services to recreate the Ballet's website.
-These services require specialized skills and the value of the donated service of \$250,000 has been recognized in the financial statements.
+These services required specialized skills and the value of the donated service of \$250,000 has been recognized in the accompanying statement of activities for the year ended June 30, 2020.